abaenglish/Tech-Frontend-Challenge/README.md

 - We'll evaluate the exercise by looking commits and test passed.

 # Pre-requisites ✅
-- Add your Spotify client ID & secret to `config.js`
-  - Note. **Never add this type of config to version control.
-This would usually come from your build server.**
+- Don’t forget to add your spotify id and secret to config.js file in order to connect with Spotify API and remember to not upload this data to the repository

 # Requirements 📖
 - Fetch and display *Released This Week* songs